Jordan & Oman

 22/10/2019 Ras Al Hadd – Sur – Muscat (BLD)

 This morning we leave the resort for the short walk to the turtle nesting ground.
 This gives us the opportunity to see the turtles in daylight as they make their way back to the ocean.
-We then begin our drive north to Muscat stopping first at the fishing village of Ayega, once a stronghold of rebellious sheikhs, but now a quiet community of old merchant houses.
-Next stop is the Port of Sur.
+We then begin our drive north to the port of Sur.
 Once a major trading port with East Africa, Sur embodies the seafaring origins of Oman.
 We visit the shipbuilding yard where traditional dhow boats, used throughout the 19th century, are still built today.
 We continue our journey north along the rugged coastline before turning inland and arriving into Muscat late afternoon.

 23/10/2019 Muscat (BLD)